Eyad9b/Azure-case-studies/001-secure-linux-web-server-on-azure/README.md

 ## Executive Summary

-A fictional company, **Tailwind Consulting**, requires a secure and reliable Linux web server to host an internal business application.
+A Tailwind Traders requires a secure and reliable Linux web server to host an internal business application.

 The company currently operates without a centralized hosting platform and wants to migrate to Microsoft Azure to improve reliability, security, and scalability while keeping operational costs low.